-In any case, you should make sure that you obtain treatment through the correct avenues and from a properly licensed or credentialed doctor.
+In any case, make sure that you obtain treatment through the correct avenues and from a properly licensed or credentialed doctor.
 Otherwise, you run the risk that your medical bills will not be covered.

-This is especially true for soft tissue injuries (injuries that don't involve bones), which often cannot be verified through medical imaging devices such as x-rays.
+This is especially true for soft tissue injuries; these injuries don't involve bones and often cannot be verified through medical imaging like x-rays.
 Because some injuries can be more subjective in nature, it's especially important for you to communicate with your doctor about what you're feeling.
 In doing so, you should follow these guidelines: